 In 2010, our family took up the challenge to moved to Bulembu, Swaziland.
 After a gruelling 21 hour journey with three children and two dogs, we arrived at our new home.
 It was quite an adventure, but one we are thankful we went on.
 We joined Bulembu Ministries, a childcare organisation with around 400 orphans, from newborns to young adults.
 Dennis served in the senior leadership team and as the Director of Education, overseeing a pre-school, primary school and high school that served the children in the programme.
 He also took on the role of human resource manager, while Nicky taught in the high school and ran the children’s church programme for a season.

 Our daughters were 5, 9 and 12 at the time and we enrolled them in the school where the children in the programme were.
 This enriched their childhood and grew them into the young women we are so proud of today.
 Whilst in Swaziland, our youngest daughter, Tiffany, was born.
 We thank the Lord for the great privilege of raising four amazing daugthers.
-Daniella is currently busy with her masters degree in English at Stellenbosch University (having completed her honours in German last year).
-She loves languages and cultures.
-Talitha is highly creative and is currently in her final year of studying Directing at Film School.
-Both Olivia and Tiffany are still at school.

 Joining the Every Nation Johannesburg team and starting Home-Base